phanrahan/magma/doc/overview.md

 1. Arrays of bits or other types
 1. Named tuples of other types

-Note that PyCoreIR also have python implementations of the CoreIR types below.
+Note that PyCoreIR also has Python implementations of the CoreIR types below.
 Sometimes you may see these when working with CoreIR objects underlying Magma.

 ### Circuits
 1. CircuitDeclaration - declarations state that a circuit exists and has certain input and ouput wires, but not what the circuit does.